Key Stage 2

 Children in Key Stage 2 have a daily reading lesson.
 These not only teach vital reading skills and comprehension awareness but also encourage a love of reading and develop children's fluency in reading increasingly complex texts.
 The vast majority of children in Key Stage 2 will already be competent with their phonics knowledge.
 However, if children require additional support in this area, for example if they join the academy with English as an Additional Language, then this support will follow our scheme of phonics Read Write Inc.

 Children should read at home for twenty or thirty minutes a day.
 Children in Years 3-6 bring home a levelled text at the appropriate stage for their reading ability, an age appropriate book that they have chosen from the year group's selection and a reading challenge text.
 Each year group has a reading challenge with a selection of texts that we encourage children to complete during their time in that year.
-Children's reading at home should be recorded on their 'Read the Rainbow' bookmark.
-Certificates and prizes are awarded for children's completion of their bookmarks.
+Children's reading at home should be recorded in their reading journal.

 Writing is taught through an adaptive approach where children are immersed in a shared text and then innovate and develop their writing stemming from this.
 Each year group has a list of core texts, taken from Pie Corbett's reading lists, which are used to support children's writing.
 Children have a daily spelling or grammar lesson as a discrete part of their English and writing coverage.
 Vocabulary forms a vital part of developing children's writing and reading ability.
 Children are praised for developing their vocabulary and adults support this through their teaching alongside age appropriate word of the day coverage and word banks in lessons.